Citrinate/CS2Interface/README.md

 This `bool` type configuration setting can be added to your individual bot config files.
 If set to `true`, the CS2 Interface will automatically start after the bot comes online.

 > Note: It's not possible for a bot to farm non-CS2 cards and use the CS2 Interface at the same time.
-To prevent interference between the two when enabling auto-start, it's important to also set `Paused` to `true`.
+These two operations can interfere with one another on startup and so it's important to also set `Paused` to `true`.
 This will prevent ASF's CardFarmer module from starting automatically.
-Even with `Paused` set to `true`, your bot will still farm cards normally whenever the CS2 Interface is stopped.
+If you want to farm cards you can still do so using the `cstop` or `resume` commands, and the CS2 Interface will automatically resume after card farming is complete.

 By default, this is set to `false`